-The purpose of this policy is to comply with federal regulation 7 CFR § 225.11.
-If any part of this policy conflicts with the regulations or memoranda issued by the U.S. Department of Agriculture (USDA), the federal regulations and memoranda shall take precedence.
+The purpose of this policy is to comply with Code of Federal Regulations (CFR) Title 7, section 225.11.
+If any part of this policy conflicts with the regulations or memoranda issued by the U.S. Department of Agriculture, the federal regulations and memoranda shall take precedence.

 The Minnesota Department of Education (MDE) will afford a sponsoring agency reasonable opportunity to correct program violations before terminating the sponsor for being seriously deficient.
 MDE may approve the application of a sponsoring agency which has been disapproved or terminated in prior years if the sponsoring agency demonstrates, to the satisfaction of MDE, that it has taken appropriate corrective actions to prevent recurrence of the deficiencies.

 MDE will issue a Notice of Serious Deficiency when serious deficiencies are identified.
 Serious deficiencies which are grounds for disapproval of applications and for termination include, but are not limited to, any of the following: